jplattel/jplattel.nl/content/post/2019-11-18-automating-my-brewery-part-2.md

     *   Magnetically coupled pump: The main circulation device.
     *   Custom PCB: More on this later!

+Most electric wiring is done with couplers, and only the lower voltages for the button and controllers are based on pins or screwterminals, which are less secure, but hey!
+In the next version I might want to make the shield for the wemo plug into the one for the display, saving another 4 wires..
+But that's for another time.

 The next post I will talk about hooking all the things up together and a bit more about the electronics, for which I designed my own printed circuit bord (_PCB_).
+One of the upgrades on the line would be arcade sounds ofcourse, who wouldn't like a brewery with a synth voice!